-SUNFISH will develop and integrate software enabling secure cloud federation as required by the Public Sector.
-The project will achieve this by meeting the specific challenges faced by the Maltese and Italian Ministries of Finance, as well as by the UK Regional Cyber Crime Units.
-Solutions developed will be exploited so as to be usable by other Public, and potentially also Private Sector, PlayersSpecific Objectives:
+SUNFISH has developed and integrated software enabling secure cloud federation as required by the Public Sector.
+The project has achieved this by meeting the specific challenges faced by the Italian Ministry of Economy and Finance, Maltese Ministry of Finance, as well as by the UK Regional Cyber Crime Units.
+Solutions developed will be exploited so as to be usable by other Public, and potentially also Private Sector Players.

-- Integrate different clouds assuring information securitySUNFISH will develop a secure system to federate private clouds that will guarantee a high level of security, a continuous monitoring of inter-cloud communications, and the ability to roll out services cheaply – in a fast, flexibly and secure way – even between different private clouds.
+SUNFISH has developed a secure system to federate private and public clouds that guarantees a high level of security, a continuous monitoring of inter-cloud communications, and the ability to roll out services cheaply – in a fast, flexibly and secure way – even between different private clouds.
 These solutions are particularly pertinent given the current context.
 All the European Public Administrations are considering with great interest the evolution of the ICT scenario towards “cloud” technologies, in order to achieve the best results in terms of costs cutting and efficiency improvement.
-The SUNFISH project aims at consolidating Europe as a ‘trusted cloud region’ in the post-Prism age, through the implementation of high standards for data protection, cyber security and transparency as regards public services.
+The SUNFISH project aims at consolidating Europe as a ‘trusted cloud region’ through the implementation of high standards for data protection, cyber security and transparency as regards public services

-Many Public Administrations in Europe are facing the need of managing in a secure way data that are growing day by day, assuming scale factors that overcome the economic and technical capabilities of a single entity, even in a big Country.
+Many Public Administrations in Europe are facing the need of managing in a secure way data that is growing day by day, assuming scale factors that overcome the economic and technical capabilities of a single entity, even in a big Country.
 There is a need to build up a federated cloud infrastructure specifically dedicated to several Public Administration Players.
-The SUNFISH project will develop workload management innovations which will allow this to occur.
+The SUNFISH project has developed workload management innovations, which allow this to occur.
 The private cloud infrastructures that support such applications are often fully utilized only during brief periods of time, such as a few days per month.
 When these huge and costly infrastructures are not optimally used, they represent only a cost for the Public Administration.
 There is the need to be able to bring together the private cloud infrastructures of different Public Administrations, both at a national level, as well as cross-border through Europe.